opf/openproject/docs/development/development-environment-docker/README.md

 ## GitLab CE Service

-Within `docker/dev/gitlab` a compose file is provided for running local Gitlab instance with TLS support.
+Within `docker/dev/gitlab` a compose file is provided for running local GitLab instance with TLS support.
 This provides a production like environment for testing the OpenProject GitLab integration against a community edition GitLab instance accessible on `https://gitlab.local`.